Akash210595/Chennai_House_Price_Prediction/README.md

            2. Numpy
            3. MatplotLib
            4. Seaborn
-           5. Geopy
-           6. ScikitLearn
+           5. ScikitLearn
-           7. Jupyter NoteBook
+           6. Jupyter NoteBook
 #### SUMMARY :

       After importing the CSV file, convert it into a dataframe.